MaxBetich/pizza-parlor/README.md

 ## Description

 This page allows the user to place an order at a pizza parlor website by entering in their desired size and combination of toppings.
+Functionality allows for a wide mix of toppings, and prompting the user to select at least one topping before displaying the results.

 ## Setup/Installation Requirements
  * Clone project from this [GitHub repository](https://github.com/MaxBetich/pizza-parlor.git) to your desktop.